MAKE A DIFFERENCE. DONATE TODAY TO BUILD A SCHOOL IN CAMBODIA!

-Cambodia is a developing nation, and many people are interested in helping in one way or another.
-With Teach Them to Fish Foundation, you can donate to build schools in Cambodia for disadvantaged and orphaned children who do not have a school to attend and to save girls at risk for human trafficking .
+Cambodia is a developing nation and many people are interested in helping in one way or another.
+With the Teach Them to Fish Foundation, you can donate to build a school in Cambodia with five classrooms and separate boys and girls toilet facilities, made of “brick and mortar” for orphaned and disadvantaged children who do not have schools to attend and save girls at risk for human trafficking.

 With a safe learning environment, off the ground and protected from the elements, our students are able to focus on learning the skills they need to keep themselves safe and healthy and to grow out of poverty.